 A Long History of Industry Influence Over Science

 The United States has a long history of excessive and damaging corporate influence on science.
-From tobacco to asbestos to DDT to leaded gasoline.
+From tobacco, to asbestos, to DDT, to leaded gasoline, to sugar.
 Similar tactics used to obfuscate science then are being used now.

-The telecommunications industry has a well-established successful lobbying network and uses similar language and strategies to create doubt about harm.
+The telecommunications industry has a well-established and heavily funded successful lobbying network, using similar language and strategies to create doubt about harm.
 Federal Communications Commission executive leadership either is from industry or goes into industry after serving.
-(10) Money is a big driver for industry influence and the Citizen’s United decision has unleashed even more funds to affect public policy decisions which favor industry.
+(9) See Captured Agency: How the Federal Communications Commission is Dominted by the industry It presumably Regulates.
+Money is a big driver for industry influence and the Citizen’s United decision has unleashed even more funds to affect public policy decisions which favor industry.
 Without adequate regulation and monitoring of the wireless industry public and environmental health impacts are dismissed and ignored.
 Public interest groups and concerned scientists are not well funded and struggle to educate the public about risks from toxic exposures.

 A brilliant and powerful tobacco industry has influenced science, public opinion and legislation using strategies that are models for other industries today.
 With tobacco, two legal settlements led to the release of 40 million pages of previously confidential tobacco industry documents that revealed profound efforts to manipulate science in several ways.
 (1, 22)

 The tobacco lobby developed a well-financed research infrastructure that funded scientists and pressured them to accept positions favorable to the tobacco industry.
 They dismantled credible independent research institutes when research linked tobacco to cancer.
 They suppressed dissemination of research papers showing an unfavorable result toward tobacco.
 They concealed their industry connection with scientific papers which showed a beneficial result.
 They manipulated and distorted results and conclusions of scientific papers before publication to favor industry.
 (1,22)